MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 ### What actually indicates desync (vs. a flaky server)

 - Reproducible delayed responses tied to a specific malformed request, not intermittent slowness across the whole site.
-- A follow-up request on the *same connection* consistently returning content/errors that only make sense if bytes from Ir prior request leaked into it.
+- A follow-up request on the *same connection* consistently returning content/errors that only make sense if bytes from my prior request leaked into it.
 - Cache entries that change content depending on which upstream request populated them, not just cache staleness.

 ---